2015 PROVOST SUMMER UNDERGRADUATE RESEARCH PROGRAM AT NJIT

 In particular, any successful proposal will demonstrate:

-• Clear Statement of Research Problem
+- Clear Statement of Research Problem

-• Significance and Originality
+- Significance and Originality

-• Logical Project Design and Clear Methodology
+- Logical Project Design and Clear Methodology

-The recommended proposal length is 2-3 single-spaced pages, with an upper limit of 3 pages.
+The recommended proposal length is 3 pages with single-space, 12-point font and 1 inch margin all sides format.
 (The abstract and bibliographic references are not included in the 3-page limit.)

-Concisely state the aims of your project.
+Concisely state the specific aim of your project.
 What are the specific questions you seek to answer?
 What are your specific goals and objectives for the summer?
 It is not included in the 3-page proposal length limit.

 Reviewers will not be experts in this discipline.
 Clearly and logically lay out the problem or question that you will attempt to answer.
 Provide sufficient background to help the general reader understand your project.
 You must describe your project in language accessible to the general audience.
 What is known and not known in this area of inquiry?
 What outcome do you hope to achieve?
 Provide citations from the relevant literature.
 Keep in mind that your readers will very likely know little about your subject.

-Significance: Explicitly and clearly explain why this problem is important.
+Explicitly and clearly explain why this problem is important.
 Who will find this work interesting?
 How important is it to find a solution to this problem?
 What makes this project novel?

-Project Design: As specifically as possible, describe how you will attack your problem, using language accessible to the general audience and not going into highly technical detail.
+As specifically as possible, describe how you will attack your problem, using language accessible to the general audience and not going into highly technical detail.
 While it is true that research often goes in unforeseen directions, success in a 10-week summer project requires a very high level of focus.
 The clearer your goals, the more likely you are to have a productive experience.